-One of Fred's fondest remembrances from childhood was of his anniversary of the Leavenworth and Magley grandparents, Fred Sr., and Pike's Peak Stage Line and Express Hattie, taking him to Sunday school through Kansas Territory, also honand church at the Pilgrim Holiness ored the 125th anniversary of The Church.
-Elmer Beeson was his Sunday School teacher and opened the Word of God to him in those early vears.
+One of Fred's fondest remembrances from childhood was of his Magley grandparents, Fred Sr., and Hattie, taking him to Sunday school and church at the

+Beeson was his Sunday School teacher and opened the Word of God to him in those early years.
 Fred was saved in a revival meeting he attended at the old Methodist Church, St. Francis, at the age of 14 years, recalling that the preacher had spoken about Jesus, the First Astronaut.

-He was a member of Bird City Methodist Church; Grace Gospel Dispensational Church, which held services in the old Center Methodist Church building near the south farm; Grace Gospel Dispensational Church, McDonald.
-He and his children were active at the Berean Fundamental Church, St. Francis.
+He was a member of Bird City Methodist Church; Grace Gospel Dispensational Church, which held services in the old Center Methodist Church building near the south farm; Grace Gospel Dispensational Church, McDonald He and his children were active at the Berean Fundamental Church, St. Francis.
 He was baptized and belonged to First Southern Baptist Church, St. Francis, later transferring his membership to First Christian Church, St. Francis.
 Teacher, student, church secretary, song leader, moderator, assistant Sunday School superintendent, trustee, deacon, church training director and delegate to state convention were among the various positions he filled in church life.

-Fred felt right at home in any "Bible-believing" church, and he had many friends and family members in those congregations who were always happy to see him.
-One of his favorite organizations was Center Church Association, of which he became a dedicated supporter, past president and director.
+Fred felt right at home in any 'Bible-believing" church, and he had many friends and family members in those congregations who were always happy to see him.
+One of his favorite organizations was Center Church Association, of which he became a dedicated supporter, past president and

 Initiated into Bird City Lodge, Independent Order of Odd Fellows, Fred served as Noble Grand, was District Deputy Grand Master and was the last candidate initiated into Bird City Rebekah Lodge.
 When the Bird City Lodges consolidated into the St. Francis Lodges, he continued Lodge work there.
 He was a Rebekah Lodge Trustee, served again as IOOF Noble Grand; was Captain of Colby Canton, 20, Patriarchs Militant of Kansas; president of the Odd Fellow-Rebekah Anniversary Meeting, St. Francis, Chief Patriarch of Colby Encampment, State Grand Marshal, IOOF of Kansas; State Adjutant, IOOF of Kansas.
 For service and dedication to the principles of Odd Fellowship, he was a recipient of the distinguished Decoration of Chivalry.
-As Noble Grand of Rising dle Club, Chapperreros Rodeo Club, Star IOOF Lodge, he was honored

-Rebekah Memorial Monument in St. Francis Cemetery.
-He served as the third male Noble Grand of Rising Star Rebekah Lodge, 675 (2008) and furthered his fraternal service in becoming a Charter member of New Hope IOOF Lodge, 693, Atwood (2005).
+As Noble Grand of Rising Star IOOF Lodge, he was honored to publicly address those gathered for the dedication of the IOOF-Rebekah Memorial Monument in St. Francis Cemetery.
+He served as the third male Noble Grand of Rising Star Rebekah Lodge, 675 (2008) and furthered his fraternal service New Hope IOOF Lodge, 693, At wood (2005).